eclab/grains/info/grains.md

 	float result = fixed1 / 128.0;		// Note 128.0 is a float

+The examples I gave were for unsigned fixed-point numbers.
+But you can totally do signed numbers.
+But you should be consistent.
+And watch out for rolling over in addition or subtraction, you don't want that.

 Anyway, the point is that fixed-point arithmetic isn't remotely as complex and mysterious as Mozzi's package makes it out to be.

 ### Floating Point Exponentiation